slyhne/donation/README.md

 * Announce donations to River: Yes/No
 * Show donation status on profil: Yes/No (Covers profile and user list, see screenshots)
 * Number of donators to display: 4/6/8/12/24/36 (How many donators should the frontpage widget show)
-* Show in sidebar: Yes/No
-* Optional: Insert Paypal code here: Paste your Paypal code here (If not, everything refering to Paypal will not be shown)
+* Insert Paypal code here: Paste your Paypal code here (If not, everything refering to Paypal will not be shown)
-* Optional: Setup bitcoin: (If not, everything refering to bitcoin transfer will not be shown)
 * Optional: A bank account number for bank tranfers: (If not, everything refering to Bank transfer will not be shown)

 That's it.